AkmalKhairi/Gender-and-Age-Detection-with-OpenCV/README.md

 Detecting Age & Gender with OpenCV in real-time

-You can then launch the mask detector in real-time video streams using the following command:
+You can then launch the gender and age detector in real-time video streams using the following command:
 - $ python gad.py

 <p align="center">